Destiner/ethcall/README.md

 npm install ethcall
 ```

+> This package requires ethers V6.
+If you use ethers V5, you need to install ethcall V5.

 > This package is a pure ESM package.
 Follow [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for more info.

 ## API